RParker505/python-django/README.md

 -	Create authentication for your web application
 -	Use GET and POST methods
 -	Password protect your web application’s views

+#### Exercise 2.7: Data Analysis and Visualization in Django
+-	Work on elements of two-way communication like creating forms and buttons
+-	Implement search and visualization (reports/charts) features
+-	Use QuerySet API, DataFrames (with pandas), and plotting libraries (with matplotlib)